The Students of Springfield Street

 The Students of Springfield Street is a 2015 British film written and directed by Steve Johnson.
 The film marks Johnson's debut as a director and was Shot on RED in Glasgow, Scotland.
 The film was crowd funded on Bloomvc raising $6,000 to fund the production in just four weeks.

 Plot

-The Students of Springfield Street follows twenty-four hours in the lives of six friends, examining the intricate weave of words, actions and emotions that unknowingly link and change the direction of their lives and how difficult it can be when debt, sickness, lies, drugs, pregnancy, unrequited love and assault weave their way into their ordinary lives.
+The Students of Springfield Street follows a 24-hour period in the lives of six friends, depicting how their experiences intersect as they confront issues including debt, illness, substance use, pregnancy, unrequited love, deception, and assault.